Assured Tasking Order Creation

 --header 'content-type: application/json'

-This request returns an array of available imaging windows and will contain imaging windows with conflicting orders if any:
+The result is an array of available results that will contain both regular imaging windows and imaging windows with conflicting orders that need replacement:

 {